SpeedCurve-Metrics/lux.js/docs/measure-past-onload.md

 ## Goals

+- Don't change the existing behaviour for current LUX users.
 - Implement a variety of "measure until" markers that users can choose from.
 - Set a better default marker for all new LUX users while retaining the existing behaviour for existing customers.
 - Allow customers to pick their marker globally via the SpeedCurve UI, while allowing them to override it on a per-page basis.